Billingegroup/group_git_workflow/README.md

    `git push` will also work if you did the `-u` in the earlier push, which creates a permanent link between the local and fork branch.

 1. If you see that your PR has a conflict on the main page, it means that the `main` branch of the `upstream` repo has diverged from your local branch.
-You need to "rebase your branch onto the upstream/main branch".
+You need to merge `main` into your branch and manually fix the conflicts.
 You might be lucky and, on your branch, this command works:

    ```
    git fetch upstream main
-   git rebase upstream/main
+   git merge upstream/main
    ```

    The first step fetches any upstream changes to your local computer but doesn't apply them.
 If there is a serious conflict though things get more complicated.
-   If the conflict is complicated and you are not sure if you can solve the conflict with pure `git` commands, you can always do `git rebase --abort` to abort the process and revert to the status before rebasing.
+   If the conflict is complicated and you are not sure if you can solve the conflict with pure `git` commands, you can always do `git rebase --abort` to abort the process and revert to the status before starting the merge.

-   The rebase process with conflict resolution is much easier with `PyCharm`, for situations with serious conflicts, you can reference to **Step 7: Rebase** section below.
+   The merge with conflict resolution processis much easier with `PyCharm`, for situations with serious conflicts, you can reference to **Step 7: Conflicts** section below.

 1. After your PR is pulled in.
 You can delete your local branch and stay nice and organized.